PairedSales/FloorTrace-Public/README.md

    - The user will select a room (the first one detected) and click "Use Selected Room for Scale" button to finalize.

 3. **Trace Perimeter**
-   - The "Trace Perimeter" button automatically finds the exterior edges or curves
+   - The "Trace Perimeter" button automatically finds the exterior edges of the floorplan sketch.
+   - The sketches are polygons and in very rare cases there are curved walls.
-   - The traced area will be highlighted (Important: The room overlays from the previous step will disappear for later use if necessary)
+   - The traced area will be highlighted (Important: The room overlays from the previous step will disappear for later use)
-   - The user is able to modify the outline if there are errors
+   - The user is able to modify the automatic outline by clicking and dragging vertices
-   - Click "Calculate Area" to finalize
+   - Double click adds a new point.
+Right click removes the point.

 4. **Calculate Area**
    - Results appear showing: